EmadSoheili/Tableau-UofT-BikeSharing/README.md

 The right chart is illustrating the location of starting station of trips and their relative amount (by color and size).

 ***Filters***
-* Starting Hour - Just right chart
+* Starting Hour - Just right graphs
-* Gender - Both Charts
+* Gender - Both graphs

 ***Insight***
   * Overall peak time is 7-10AM and 5-7PM.